itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 	Text: ( 'To' |  'to' | 'A' | 'a' | 'the' | 'The' | WORD | ANY_OTHER)+;

+Here we have to be careful.
+As the rule text has no distinct termination symbol, only keywords which are not used as terminators for `Text` types in boilerplates can be added.

 To add further informations for an entity the user can create a description for each entity using the type `SentenceWithReferences`.
 Such a sentence consists of `textWithReferences` and a `punctuation`

 	SentenceWithReferences: textWithReferences=TextWithReferences punctuation=('.' | '!' | '?');